-My handcrafted jewelry is available in materials and themes that mimic my artworks for museum exhibitions at Phoenix Art Museum and Mesa Contemporary Arts Museum.
-Each piece is completely unique and the line of pendants vary in materials – often a blend of fossilized concrete, porcelain, metals circuitry and geometries.
+My handcrafted jewelry is now available in materials and themes that are a reflections of artworks for my museum exhibitions at Phoenix Art Museum and Mesa Contemporary Arts Museum.
+Each piece is completely unique and vary in materials – often a blend of fossilized concrete, porcelain, metals, circuitry and geometries.
+Commissioned pieces welcomed.
 You can purchase online direct & securely here.
-All orders ship in 72hrs via USPS mail with tracking.

 Join Us: 28 Contemporary Artist from 5 Countries

 Details at https://www.phica.org/blur-v2